 The six main topics that students study are Number, Algebra, Ratio and Proportion, Geometry and Measure, Probability and Statistics.
 At foundation tier, the topics are almost equally weighted.
-At higher tier, there is a greater proportion of algebra than any other topic.
+At Higher tier, there is a greater proportion of algebra than any other topic.

-All students are required to study GCSE Mathematics as part of the Year 10 and 11 curriculums.
-The foundation tier covers material at Grades 1 to 5, whereas the higher tier starts at Grade 3 and allows students the opportunity to reach a Grade 9.
+All students are required to study GCSE Mathematics as part of the Year 10 and 11 curriculum.
+The foundation tier covers material at Grades 1 to 5, whereas the Higher tier starts at Grade 3 and allows students the opportunity to reach a Grade 9.

-The decision as to which tier you will be entered for will be made by the school based on the progress you make in lessons and mock examination grades.
+The decision as to which tier you will be entered for will be made based on the progress you make in lessons and mock examination grades.